clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 ### Versioning

-This repo uses [`setuptools-scm`](https://pypi.org/project/setuptools-scm/) so your package version and git version is synchronised.
 Versioning is useful for ensuring that you or anyone else can reproduce your pipeline exactly as it was at some key moment;
 for example if you want to keep working on a repo after submitting a paper based on it but allow people to access the published version easily.